-Portfolio Manager
+Portfolio Managers

-Robert Maina leads the team responsible for the day-to-day management of the Fund.
-Mr. Maina has served as a portfolio manager of the Fund since 2017.
+Thad Pollock, CFA, CAIA and Mimi Morris jointly lead the team that is responsible for the day-to-day management of the Fund.
+Mr. Pollock has served as a portfolio manager of the Fund since 2016.
+Ms. Morris has served as a portfolio manager of the Fund since 2023.